Write for Spine

 This section follows upon the foundation of our end of the year roundups.
 This means shorter pieces between 150 to 300 words, with a focus on specific moments both inside and around games.

-We want to hear about a sequence, a line of dialogue, or even a song that made you stop in place and reflect on something.
+Looking to hear about a sequence, a line of dialogue, or even a song that made you stop in place and reflect on something.
 An unexpected twist, a cutscene that’s been stuck in your head, or a lesson that will follow you throughout the rest of your life.
 In summary, the format is yours to choose, and there are tons of examples on the site to refer to.

 Stories